HomeBuilder – FAQs

 Q: What should you do if you cannot meet the timeframe for commencement of construction?

-Revenue SA allow for a 3 month extension if there has been a reasonable basis for delay, inclusive of delays in obtaining council approvals; difficulties in obtaining construction materials and/or sub-contractors.
+Revenue SA may allow for an extension if there has been a reasonable basis for delay, inclusive of delays in obtaining council approvals; difficulties in obtaining construction materials and/or sub-contractors.
 More information on timeframes and unforeseen construction delays can be found here.

 Q. Am I eligible to receive HomeBuilder?